 #GotPell

-The House just passed a bill that slashes $350 billion in higher education programs, primarily to fund tax cuts for billionaires.
+Last month, the House passed a bill that slashes $380 billion in higher education programs, primarily to fund tax cuts for billionaires.
 This legislation would have historic and negative impacts on college access if passed.

 Are you okay with that?
 No?
 Add your name to say so!